CtrlPlusAltPlusDefeat/backend/README.md

 # Running Locally

 1. Install docker
-2. Then run the script start-localhost
+2. Install air using the command `make install-air`
+3. Then run `make watch` to run with hot reloading

 # Player Service